sbgraves237/Ecfun/cran-comments.md

 ## Downstream dependencies
 # OK on revdepcheck::revdep_check
 # on both macOS and Win10 2020-02-01
+# (Ecfun 0.2-2;
+# No changes to code, only documentation
+# between that 0.2-2 and 0.2-3,
+# so I didn't rerun revdep_check.

 ## CRAN checks problems

+#  I listed the "revdep" file in .Rignore,
+#  but devtools::release included it anyway.
+#  I physically deleted that directory,
+#  so it should not be in this version.

+## in the OLD 0.2-2:
 ## noted in email from Prof. Ripley 2020-01-20
 # *1. read.testURLs that generated
 #     errors from internet access